 Visual and communication audit report.
 All areas of communication that is associated to OAMCUK (Website, School Newsletters, Photos around the academy, classrooms)

 Targeted inventions for vulnerable BGM students / BGM NEET / BGM High prior attainers with mentors from BGM community, from a wide range of sectors.
-EG The Race Trust and entrepreneurs from the business sector to create a ‘school to industry pipeline.’
+EG entrepreneurs from the business sector to create a ‘school to industry pipeline.’

 Expand the Black and Global History trail to all subjects within the curriculum

-Anti-Racist training in conjunction with Kids of Colour and resources provided by theracetrust.org and MUSA to provide a framework for PSHE lessons.
+Anti-Racist training in conjunction with local Grass root organisations that focuses on Anti-Racism resources to provide a framework for PSHE lessons.
 Opportunity to discuss issues relating to race, politics, culture, and identity with teaching staff chairing the conversations, addressing any misconceptions

 Staff Training and CPD

 Staff to become diversity champions, becoming experienced in an anti-racist and anti-oppressive pedagogy